 The International System of Human Rights Protection.
 Effective or Not?

-We look at how a refugee is defined in Australian and international law.
+Look at how a refugee is defined in Australian and international law.

 In what circumstances can an asylum seeker be returned to their home country?
 Is the interception of boats at sea legal under international human rights law?